Menu

 What is the Bank of Canada doing to interest rates?

 The Bank of Canada has cut rates by 275 basis points since June 2024.
 While this has improved affordability and qualifying power, the expected surge in buyer activity has been more measured than anticipated.
-Rate cuts are helping at the margins but have not single-handedly reignited the market.

 What is the most affordable area in Greater Moncton?